The smallest mono-unstable convex polyhedron with point masses has 8 faces and 11 vertices: Introduction and the main result

 We call a convex body \emph{monostatic} if it has either one stable or one unstable static equilibrium position.
 Convex bodies with $S=1$ stable position are also referred to as \emph{mono-stable} and with $U=1$ unstable position as \emph{mono-unstable}, whereas convex bodies with $S=U=1$ (i.e. one stable and one unstable balance position) are called \emph{mono-monostatic}.
 The geometry of such convex bodies appears to be enigmatic: the existence of a convex, homogeneous mono-monostatic convex body was conjectured by V.I.
-Arnold in 1995 \citep{lunch} and proven in 2006 \citep{VarkonyiDomokos}.
+Arnold in 1995 \citep{lunch} and proved in 2006 \citep{VarkonyiDomokos}.

-The rich variety of related discrete problems was opened by a brief note by \citet{Conway0}, who asked whether homogeneous, mono-stable polyhedra existed at all and conjectured that homogeneous tetrahedra can not be mono-stable.
-(Throughout the paper, we use the shorthand \emph{polyhedron} to mean a three-dimensional bounded convex polyhedron.)
-Both problems have been resolved in \citep{Conway}, where the authors presented a mono-stable, convex, homogeneous polyhedron with $F=19$ faces and $V=34$ vertices and proved that homogeneous polyhedra with $V=F=4$ vertices and faces (i.e. tetrahedra) can not be mono-stable.
-I.e. for mono-stable, homogeneous polyhedra we have $V,F > 4$.
+The rich variety of related discrete problems was opened by a brief note by \citet{Conway0}, who asked whether homogeneous, mono-stable \revision{polytopes} existed at all and conjectured that homogeneous tetrahedra cannot be mono-stable.
+(Throughout the paper, we use the shorthand \revision{\emph{polytope}} to mean a three-dimensional bounded convex polyhedron.)
+Both problems have been resolved in \citep{Conway}, where the authors presented a mono-stable, convex, homogeneous polytope with $F=19$ faces and $V=34$ vertices and proved that homogeneous polytopes with $V=F=4$ vertices and faces (i.e., tetrahedra) cannot be mono-stable.
+That is, for mono-stable, homogeneous polytopes we have $V,F > 4$.
 It immediately became intuitively clear that the essence of the problem is the rather substantial $\emph{gap}$ between the respective values of $F$ and $V$.

 Various related problems have been investigated since.
-In the case of homogeneous mono-unstable polyhedra \citep{balancing}, the lower bound $V,F>4$ was established and an example of $V=F=18$ was provided.
+In the case of homogeneous mono-unstable polytopes \citep{balancing}, the lower bound $V,F>4$ was established and an example of $V=F=18$ was provided.
 For convex mono-unstable $0$-skeletons, the lower bound $F \geq 6, V\geq 8$ has been established in \citep{Bozoki} and an example with $F = 8, V= 11$ was provided in \citep{h0gomboc}.
-As we can see, in all investigated problems about monostatic polyhedra the gap between the lower bounds and the best known example exists, in fact, this gap appears to be a characteristic feature of this class of problems. \revision{ \begin{remark} The size of the gap may differ for the number $F$ of faces and for the number $V$ of vertices.
-In \citep{balancing} a theory is presented how these gaps can be merged in a meaningful manner, however, this is beyond the scope of our current manuscript. \end{remark} }
+As we can see, in all investigated problems about monostatic polyhedra the gap between the lower bounds and the best known example exists, in fact, this gap appears to be a characteristic feature of this class of problems.